Bryanh002/RealSense-Camera/README.md

 Libcurl: https://curl.se/libcurl/
 This can be used for data exchange between a device and a server through a terminal. or used to create a connection between the server and backend.

-Or use boost Asio to connect opengGl and client: https://www.boost.org/doc/libs/1_63_0/doc/html/boost_asio.html
+Or use boost Asio to connect openGl and client: https://www.boost.org/doc/libs/1_63_0/doc/html/boost_asio.html